David Einhorn (rabbi)

-David Einhorn (November 10, 1809 – November 2, 1879) was a German rabbi and leader of Reform Judaism in the United States.
+David Einhorn (10 November 1809 – 2 November 1879) was a German rabbi and leader of Reform Judaism in the United States.
 In 1855, he became the first rabbi of the Har Sinai Congregation in Baltimore, the oldest Jewish-American congregation affiliated with the Reform movement since its inception.
 While there, he created an early American prayer book for the congregation that became one of the progenitors of the 1894 Union Prayer Book.

 Writing and preaching in German, rabbi Einhorn denounced slavery as a moral evil, rebutting the pro-slavery theology of rabbi Morris Jacob Raphall.
 In April 1861, after preaching a sermon against slavery, Einhorn was driven out of Baltimore by a pro-slavery mob.
 He fled to Philadelphia and became rabbi of Reform Congregation Keneseth Israel.
-In 1866 he moved to New York City, where he became rabbi of Congregation Adath Israel.
+In 1866, he moved to New York City, where he became rabbi of Congregation Adath Israel.

 Early years

 He was born in Diespeck, Kingdom of Bavaria, on November 10, 1809.
 He studied at the yeshiva in Fürth where he excelled, earning his rabbinical diploma at age 17.
-Einhorn then studied at the universities of Erlangen, Munich and Würzburg from 1828 to 1834, supported by his mother following the death of his father.
+Einhorn then studied at the University of Erlangen–Nuremberg, the Ludwig-Maximilians-Universität München, and the University of Würzburg from 1828 to 1834, supported by his mother following the death of his father.
 In 1844 he married Julia Henriette Ochs, and the couple had four children.